umccr/infrastructure/cdk/apps/dev_worker/README.md

 ## The user data
 We then have the `user_data` folder to run the setup on the ec2 instance.
-Our output returns a public IP of our ec2 instance that we can then ssh into via the ssm manager.
+Our output returns the ID of the ec2 instance that we can then ssh into via the ssm manager.
 Since we run through the Fn.Sub to substitute variables into the user_data script as needed, all non-substituted variables must use the `${!VAR}` syntax.

 # CDK commands